Zakat in Islam: Meaning, Calculation, Nisab, Who Pays It, and Who Can Receive It

-For Muslims living in the United States, understanding Zakat correctly means knowing how to calculate it in USD, how it applies to 401(k), stocks, business inventory, crypto, and who qualifies to receive it.
-This complete, SEO-optimized guide includes Quranic verses in Arabic with English translation, authentic Hadith, scholarly insights, and USA-specific rulings.
+For Muslims living in the United States, understanding Zakat correctly means knowing how to calculate it in USD, how it applies to cash savings, gold, silver, stocks, business inventory, crypto, 401(k), IRA, and other assets, and who qualifies to receive it.
+This guide keeps the answer simple first, then adds the deeper Islamic meaning, so you can use it as both a learning page and a practical reference.

 What Is Zakat?
 (Meaning, Definition & Example)